 Merge duplicate accounts

-If you have duplicate accounts, you can merge them to keep your records organized and avoid mistakes.
-This moves all the data into the one you want to keep and makes the duplicate inactive.
+Merging duplicate accounts helps you keep your records organized and prevents potential data entry mistakes.
+This permanent process moves all past transactions from a duplicate account into the account you want to keep, making the duplicate inactive.

 If you need help managing your chart of accounts, you can partner with QuickBooks Live Experts and feel more confident.
 Find out more about QuickBooks Live Bookkeeping.

 For a better experience, open this article in QuickBooks Online.
-Launch side-by-side view
+Open side-by-side view

 Prerequisites